phughesmcr/staley/jupyter/_build/html/_sources/text/part_one/chapter_two.md

 # The Foundation of the Church

-THERE is in our midst a vast society named the Christian Church, the Church of God.
+There is in our midst a vast society named the Christian Church, the Church of God.
 If we are not already members of this society, we are at least conscious of its presence.
 What is the origin of the Christian Church; from whence did it come; who was its founder?

 To this question there is but one answer, "The Lord hath founded Zion."[^1] It was through the coming of our Lord Jesus Christ and the gift of his Spirit, that the ancient Church of God passed into its catholic or world-wide phase on the day of Pentecost.
 Jesus Christ, the Son of God made man, is the founder of the Christian Church.